California Carb Compliant Generators

 Benefits: Portable CARB Compliant Generators

 The board cautions homeowners to avoid using their generator near dry vegetation.
-A CARB approved generator produces fewer emissions than uncertified generators and may use fuel more efficiently.
+A California Generator produces fewer emissions than uncertified generators and may use fuel more efficiently.

 CARB Compliant Portable Generators